HDR Candidature Management

 - Accepting the responsibility for producing the final copies of the thesis and its content, and ensuring that it is in accord with the relevant requirements, including the standard of presentation.

-The enrolment of a Higher Degree by Research candidate implies that the Faculty responsible for principal supervision will provide sufficient resources and support to allow the candidate to complete their agreed research program at the required standard and within the prescribed time.
-In instances where the candidate believes the provision of resources for their research project is not reasonable they should address their concerns to the Executive Dean or nominee.
-The support provided by the Faculty will be supplemented by the provision of University services including the Library, Information Technology Services, and Research Services.
+The enrolment of a Higher Degree by Research candidate implies that the School responsible for principal supervision will provide sufficient resources and support to allow the candidate to complete their agreed research program at the required standard and within the prescribed time.
+In instances where the candidate believes the provision of resources for their research project is not reasonable they should address their concerns to the Dean or nominee.
+The support provided by the School will be supplemented by the provision of University services including the Library, Information Technology Services, and Research Services.

-The following (minimum level) of resources/services will be provided by Faculties for all higher degree by research candidates who are undertaking their program on-campus.
-Additional resources/services provided candidates will be negotiated between the candidate and the Executive Dean or nominee.
+The following (minimum level) of resources/services will be provided by Schools for all higher degree by research candidates who are undertaking their program on-campus.
+Additional resources/services provided candidates will be negotiated between the candidate and the Dean or nominee.
 Part-time candidates may be required to share resources, where appropriate.
 Higher Degree by Research candidates undertaking their research on-campus should be provided with:

 Candidates should be provided with: